peterdycus/juno-pm2/05-agentic-workflows/awspec.md

 For each recommendation, Juno provides the customer evidence, strategic rationale, priority recommendation, confidence level, and a defensible alternative when appropriate.

-The goal is to help the PM make faster, evidence-based prioritization decisions that can be confidently defended, while keeping the PM accountable for the final decision.
+The goal is to help me make faster, evidence-based prioritization decisions that can be confidently defended, while keeping me accountable for the final decision.

-Primary actor: Agent + Human-in-the-loop
+**Primary actor:** Agent + Human-in-the-loop
 Autonomy level: Copilot
 AI capability: Hybrid (RAG + Agentic)

 Juno retrieves, analyzes, compares, scores, and drafts.
-The PM reviews and approves before Juno changes shared product state or communicates a recommendation.
+I review and approve before Juno changes shared product state or communicates a recommendation.

 **Trigger**